Ellpeck/Contentless/README.md

         "obj/",
         "bin/"
     ],
-    // If any files that were skipped without errors should be logged
-    // (Files that already have entries or files that were ignored) "logSkipped": true,
+    // If any files that were skipped without errors should be logged (Files that already have entries or files that were ignored)
+    "logSkipped": true,
-    // The list of files that should use a different importer than the one
+    // The list of files that should use a different importer than the one that Contentless automatically determined.
+Can use regex
-    // that Contentless automatically determined.
-Can use regex "overrides": [
+    "overrides": [
-        // Entries are arrays containing the file regex and importer, e.g.
+        // Entries are arrays containing the file regex and importer, for example [".json", "JsonImporter"]
-        // [".json", "JsonImporter"]
-    ]
+        // If you specify "Copy" as the importer, the file's Build Mode will be set to Copy rather than Build ]
 }
 ```